-Saving for the future is important, but so is staying true to your values.
+Saving for the future is important, but so is staying true to your values

 However there are a huge amount of halal options available on the market in asset classes such as equities, gold, art, start up investing and even property.
 IFG is here to help muslims and socially conscious investors to access them.

 Why invest in halal products?It's socially responsible and results in more even wealth distribution supporting the muslim community.
 You don't have to compromise on returns and It's hassle free

 ETFs are Exchange-traded funds (ETFs), one of the most popular ways to invest in the stock market.
 They have long been hailed as one of the best options for the average investor.